luxtracon/floralis/README.md

 ![An animated image showing the mods villager trades](https://cdn.zekro.de/mods/floralis/media/trades.gif 'Villager trades')

 The seeds you just have gotten are pretty straight forward to use, either plant cactus seeds on some sand or plant flower seeds on farmland.
 Give them time to grow to their full size, which will be indicated by the fully blooming blossom on top of the crop.
-You wont get back more than the one seed you used to plant the crop as long as they aren't fully grown.
+You won't get back more than the one seed you used to plant the crop as long as they aren't fully grown.
 When fully grown, they'll drop two respective seeds depending on their plant type and color, one plant petal in their respective color and one plant fiber, just like their natural spawning counterparts.
 Harvesting them with a pair of shears or a silk touch enchanted tool will drop the cactus or flower itself instead, for you to plant or pot it as decoration.
-As long as a cactus crop isn't old enough to develop its thorns, it wont hurt you or any other entity.
+As long as a cactus crop isn't old enough to develop its thorns, it won't hurt you or any other entity.

 ![An animated image showing the process of cactus and flower crops growing](https://cdn.zekro.de/mods/floralis/media/drops_crops.gif 'Crops growing')